Chelovedus/Coding-Time-Tracker-For-Steam/README.md

 **Coding Time Tracker for Steam** is a convenient tool for developers that automatically tracks the time spent programming in popular IDEs such as **Visual Studio Code**, **JetBrains**, **Sublime Text**, and many others.
 The tracked time is displayed on your Steam profile for the game **Kode Studio**.

+## 🚀 Installation and Launch

+1. Ensure that **Kode Studio** is installed via Steam.
+2. Download and launch **Coding Time Tracker for Steam**. [[Download link]](https://github.com/Chelovedus/Coding-Time-Tracker-For-Steam/releases/download/Release/CodingTimeTrackerForSteam_Installer.exe)
+3. Open your IDE and start coding — the program will take care of the rest!

 ## ✨ Features

 - **Automatic time tracking**: The program records your time spent working in various IDEs and automatically transfers it to **Kode Studio**.